civol/HDLRuby/README.md

 * If no top system is given, it is automatically looked for from the input file.
 * If no option is given, it simply checks the input file.
-* If you are new to HDLRuby, or if you want to see how new features work, we strongly encourage to get a local copy of the test HDLRuby sample using:
+* If you are new to HDLRuby, or if you want to see how new features work, we strongly encourage you to get a local copy of the test HDLRuby sample using:

   ```bash
   hdrcc --get-samples